Erika Girardi: Dancing With The Stars Competitor Has A Message For Haters

 A post shared by Erika Jayne (@theprettymess) on

-Despite the setback, Girardi says she’s still having fun on Dancing With The Stars, and plans to ride the train as far as it will take her.
+Despite the setback, Girardi says she’s still having fun on Dancing With The Stars and plans to ride the train as far as it will take her.

 “I’m really having a great time.
 I wake up every day excited to go to the studio and rehearse and learn something new and continue to get better.
 I can’t wait for the show on Monday!
 I mean, every week we get to put on a different show!
 I’m totally into it.
 I feel like a little girl just having a blast getting to do the biggest show in the world!”

-On Monday night’s episode, Erika toned things down just a bit, doing a Foxtrot that she described as having a “sexy little twist.”
+On Monday night’s episode, Erika toned things down just a bit, doing a foxtrot that she described as having a “sexy little twist.”
 It went over better with the judges, including stick-in-the-mud Goodman: all four judges gave her a score of seven out of ten, for a total score of 28.

 Do you believe that Erika Girardi/Erika Jayne’s dances on Dancing With The Stars are too sexy?